Creating Services and Service Policies

 • Click a hierarchy row to drag and drop that row (and any rows that fall below it on the service hierarchy) into a different location in the service hierarchy.
 If you are able to drop the row in a particular location, the row will turn solid blue.
 If you are unable to drop the row in a particular location, the row will be white with a red border.

 • Click +Add Service Group at the top of the service hierarchy to add a copy of the entire service model structure to the hierarchy.
-For example, if your service model includes five tiers and you click +Add Service Group at the top of the service hierarchy, SL1 will add an additional set of all five tiers to the hierarchy.
+For example, if your service model includes five tiers and you click +Add Service Group at the top of the service hierarchy, Skylar One will add an additional set of all five tiers to the hierarchy.

 • Click +Add Service Group for a particular row to add to a new set of sub-tier rows in the hierarchy under the existing row.
-For example, if you have a service model tier labeled "Physical Banking" and the next level of the service model under that is a tier labeled "Branch Locations" and under that are several other tiers, then when you click +Add Service Group on the "Physical Banking" row, SL1 will add a new "Branch Locations" tier along with all of its sub-tiers under the "Physical Banking" row.
+For example, if you have a service model tier labeled "Physical Banking" and the next level of the service model under that is a tier labeled "Branch Locations" and under that are several other tiers, then when you click +Add Service Group on the "Physical Banking" row, Skylar One will add a new "Branch Locations" tier along with all of its sub-tiers under the "Physical Banking" row.

 • Click the Actions button () for a particular row and then select Delete to delete that row from the hierarchy.